Contents: Removal ⇓ Installation ⇓

 Ford KA

-Depress the brake pedal several times to center the brake pads.
+Press the brake pedal several times to center the brake pads.

-Adjust parking brake.
+Adjust the parking brake.